Get Started for SQL Server

 {

-/* Do the stuffs for the data reader here */
+/* Process the data reader here */

 }